justinphan3110/Battery-Health-Report/README.md

 ![image](https://user-images.githubusercontent.com/44376091/53507369-bf890480-3a85-11e9-8933-4923b5a21d29.png)

-###### Note: If you run on the version of WithJava and the application stop working after you click scan, there may be a chance that your laptop is using Java 32 bit.
+###### Note: If you run on the version of WithJava and the application stop working after you click scan, there may be a chance that your laptop is using Java 32-bit.
 Therefore, you can either change it back to 64 bits or use the NoJava.rar version